soutaro/querly/README.md

-# Querly - Quely API Calls from Ruby Programs
+# Querly - Query Method Calls from Ruby Programs

 [![Build Status](https://travis-ci.org/soutaro/querly.svg?branch=master)](https://travis-ci.org/soutaro/querly)

-Querly is a query language and tools for Ruby programs, especially on method calls.
+Querly is a query language and tool to find out method calls from Ruby programs.
-You can write simple query for method calls, and warn for the *wrong* pieces in your program.
+You write simple query for method calls, and Querly finds out *wrong* pieces from your program.
-That should make your code review much faster!

 ## Overview